PortalToBlockchainOrganization/CryptoCount/README.md

 WebApp: https://cryptocount.co

-Integration and API Documentation: https://portaltoblockchain.org/client
+Data Integration and API Documentation: https://portaltoblockchain.org/client

 CryptoCount 0.3.0 adds Capital Gain calculations for XTZ and token contract transactions, FMV assessments of DeFi/Dapp rewards, and on chain consolidation of tax payments into smart contracts for revenue authority collection.

 To follow the latest developments as they happen, join the Discord linked in the website.

-# Run 0.2.3.1
+# Run 0.2.3.2

 Checkout CryptoCount.